-Over the past several years, immeasurable ink has been spilled examining the clash between conservative Christianity, and sexual and reproductive liberty.
+Over the past several years, immeasurable ink has been spilled examining the clash between conservative Christianity and sexual and reproductive liberty.
 Media coverage of "religious liberty" issues has been overwhelmingly dominated by articles dissecting the impact of marriage equality and reproductive rights on conservative Christian practitioners.
 As one report on religion in the media put it: "[t]hrough the use of their own media outlets, but perhaps even more so through the assertive presentation of their viewpoints in the mainstream media, conservative evangelical spokespeople have positioned themselves as the voice of Christianity-if not religion as a whole-in the public square."
 This limited focus on the religious beliefs and practices of social conservatives paints a deeply misleading portrait of both religion and religious freedom.
 For one, it ignores the fact that there are many today whose religious beliefs compel them to act in ways that would be labeled liberal or progressive.

-The three most closely-watched Supreme Court religious liberty cases since 2014 have all been brought by socially conservative Christian claimants seeking to be exempted from laws intended to protect reproductive health and LGBTQ civil rights.
-During this same time, however, people of faith across the country have brought religious liberty lawsuits involving the right to seek an abortion, perform same-sex marriages, protest the death penalty, protect
+The three most closely watched Supreme Court religious liberty cases since 2014 have all been brought by socially conservative Christian claimants seeking to be exempted from laws intended to protect reproductive health and LGBTQ civil rights.
+During this same time, however, people of faith across the country have brought religious liberty lawsuits involving the right to seek an abortion, perform same-sex marriages, protest the death penalty, protect refugees within the U.S., fight nuclear proliferation, provide harm reduction services to drug

-Scott Warren being blessed.
-Photograph by Ash Nunez, courtesy of the Unitarian Universalist Service Committee.
+Scott Warren receives a blessing from clergy before his trial.
+Photograph by Ash Ponders, courtesy of the Unitarian Universalist Service Committee.